Alliance of Resuming British Sovereignty over Hong Kong and Independence: Background

 It was founded on 26 June 2016 by its convenor Billy Chiu Hin-chung.
-Chiu was a member of the League of Social Democrats and founded the localist protest group Hongkongers Priority.
+Chiu was a member of the League of Social Democrats and founded the localist camp protest group Hongkongers Priority.
 Chiu and several others broke into the People's Liberation Army Hong Kong Garrison in Admiralty in 2013 while waving a colonial-era Hong Kong flag and demanded the PLA to “get out of Hong Kong”.
 He was sentenced a two-week suspended jail term for entering a closed area without a permit.

 It had about 30 members when it was founded but claimed it had overseas support, with prominent Taiwanese independence campaigners Shih Chao-hui and Wang San-chi serving as “honorary consultants”.

 The party also planned to field candidate in each geographical constituency in the 2016 Legislative Council election.

 On 27 June 2016, one day after the establishment of the party, the party announced a statement on its Facebook page stating that its convenor Billy Chiu Hin-chung had left the party, citing a difference in opinion on the issue of independence, as the party believed that Hong Kong could benefit most under a constitutional monarchy like Australia, New Zealand, and Canada, while Chiu sought for a Hong Kong republic.